The guide to corporate credit card programs

 Benefits of corporate credit cards

-One of the main advantages of a corporate credit card is that it simplifies the process of tracking and reporting expenses.
-With some corporate cards, employers can set custom spending limits for their employees.
+- Customizable spend controls.
+With some corporate cards, employers can set custom spending limits for their employees as part of their company credit card policy.
 These limits can be for each purchase, specific types of purchases, or overall spending.
 You can also choose the vendors, categories, and locations where employee cards are accepted.

-What is the difference between a corporate card and a credit card?
+Let’s take a closer look at the differences between a corporate card and a business credit card.

 Business credit cards, targeted towards SMEs and entrepreneurs, are used for similar purposes but have different eligibility criteria.
 Small business owners typically have to use their personal credit score to apply for a business credit card, and there may be no revenue requirements.